-SUSTAINABILITY IS THE SOCIAL PATHWAY TO THE EUROPEAN GREEN DEAL

-Communication and dissemination are needed to increase the public awareness regarding the benefits and further support of new sustainable hydropower plants.
-Actions towards increasing social acceptance of hydropower are to make information more readily available, to develop specific strategies to quantify the benefits of hydropower and to share these messages with society.
+SUSTAINABILITY IS THE SOCIAL PATHWAY TO THE EUROPEAN GREEN DEAL to quantify the benefits of hydropower and to share these messages with society.
 Regional workshops, gathering all stakeholders, under an appropriate administrative framework, are good opportunities to explore specific barriers and to promote best practice and uptake of hydropower.
 Large hydropower development may only occur if it is included within a coherent national energy policy, ensuring public water and energy services and security.
 In addition, robust sustainability standards and enforcement measures by national authorities are needed to increase investor confidence and gain public acceptance.
 The hydropower sector needs to adopt a holistic position considering the new social context, climate change, grid requirements and more generally the use of water for increasing social welfare.
 Development of comprehensive, innovative approaches, methods and tools using social sciences and humanities (SSH) are needed to help balance the European energy market rules and European environmental goals.
-Large reservoirs provide so important electric system security services such as prevention of network crashes, black-start, and regulation capabilities, that decisionmakers and regulators must guickly protect and secure the independence and flexible operation of the European Electric System by launching new pumped-storage power plant solutions in Europe.
+Large reservoirs provide so important electric system security services such as prevention of network crashes, black-start, and regulation capabilities, that decisionmakers and regulators must quickly protect and secure the independence and flexible operation of the European Electric System by launching new pumped-storage power plant solutions in Europe.
 Long-term support for hydropower 'know-how' is required to maintain and enhance hydropower in the future and to support continued employment in the sector.